 Start at Bluff’s Bears Ears Education Center before your visit to the Bears Ears area.
-Educational exhibits, maps, and knowledgeable volunteers can assist in planning your visit.
-The center also helps visitors learn how to respectfully visit Bears Ears National Monument to help protect and preserve the landscape for future generations.
+Here you’ll find educational exhibits, maps, and knowledgeable volunteers can assist in planning your visit.
+The center also helps visitors learn how to Visit With Respect to help protect and preserve the Bears Ears landscape for future generations.
 Books and basic equipment are available for purchase.
 Free Admission.

 Stop at the Bluff Fort for a glimpse at early pioneer life in Bluff.
 You can learn about the first Anglos to settle Bluff in the 1880’s.
 Discover why Mormon pioneers came to Bluff and their arduous journey over the Hole-in-the Rock trail.
 View the original Barton Cabin (on the National Register of Historic Places) and replicas of other log cabins.
 The Co-op serves as the Visitors Center and Gift Shop.
 Free admission.

 No trip to Bluff is complete without a rafting trip down the San Juan River.
 The usually gentle river makes for an excellent family trip and is an intimate way to see the region’s spectacular canyons, archeology, and wildlife.
 Half-day, 1-day, or 5-day trips with a knowledgeable guide are available through Bluff’s local river company.
 Check out the Sand Island Boat Launch 4 miles west of Bluff.

 Sand Island Petroglyph Panel

 One of Bluff’s most popular spots is Sand Island.
 It is the put-in for the famous San Juan River trips in the region.